aiven/aiven-docs/static/includes/config-kafka.md

             </div>
           </p>
           <p class="title">replica.fetch.response.max.bytes</p>
-          <div class="description">Maximum bytes expected for the entire fetch response (defaults to 10485760).
+          <div class="description">Maximum bytes expected for the entire fetch response.
 Records are fetched in batches, and if the first record batch in the first non-empty partition of the fetch is larger than this value, the record batch will still be returned to ensure that progress can be made.
-As such, this is not an absolute maximum.</div>
+As such, this is not an absolute maximum.
+(Default: 10485760 bytes (10 mebibytes))</div>
         </td>
       </tr>
       <tr>